Archive - Events

 train.
 Soldiers of the Duke of Connaught's Own Rifles are marching

 past.
-Suddenly, in the view-finder, Detloff sees a little white-haired
+Suddenly, in the view-finder, Dettloff sees a little white-haired

 boy tugging away from his mother's grasp and rushing up to his father